fimmtiu/clio-hiring-ui/README.md

 This project involves creating a simulator for a simple state machine, then writing the back end of a Rails web interface for it.

+If you have any questions about the project specifications, please email us; we'll be happy to clarify.

 ## Environment Requirements

 The app must run on: